InventiveRhythm/fluXis-wiki/editor.md

 # Editor

+> This page is outdated and might not be accurate.
+>
+> Things for wiki editors to consider:
+> - Add a table of contents
+> - Split each tab into their own page
+> - Add images to the guide (with gifs when necessary)
+> - Explain each tool in the editor (maybe also in subpages)

 ## Accessing the Editor

 To open the Editor to begin editing a new map, simply click the Edit button found on the homepage.